bighexmachine/BigHexSourceCode/README.md

 ## Folder Structure

-Build:
+### Generated Folders
+**Build:**

--Build is created by node-gyp.
+Build is created by node-gyp.
 Using commands 'node-gyp configure' and 'node-gyp build'.
--Don't really need to do much else to it.
+Don't really need to do much else to it.

-Configure:
+**temp:**
+This folder is created while the server is running and contains the working directories for compiling.
+It should be automatically cleared by the server regularly

+**logs:**
+Contains the 50 most recent log files for the server

+### Project Folders
+**Configure:**
--Configure is used for any npm packages that need to be configured (who would've guessed?).
--Also used to configure the queue system and api calls -Other potential packages like sql or Angular should be configured here.
+Configure is used for any npm packages that need to be configured (who would've guessed?).
+Also used to configure the queue system and api calls Other potential packages like sql or Angular should be configured here.

-gpioConfig:
+**gpioConfig:**
--Control of gpio pins from this folder.
--Also contains js portion of compiler and assember.
-Maybe should be moved in future?
--c++ object created to run on own thread.
+Control of gpio pins from this folder.
+Also contains js portion of compiler and assember.
+Maybe should be moved in future? c++ object created to run on own thread.
 It maintains control of the clock signal and regular data outputs.
 Needs to be c++ so clock is regular, as JS is single threaded.

-public:
+**public:**
--All html, css and browser run js files are in public.
-It is the front end -scripts are in resources sub-directory.
+All html, css and browser run js files are in public.
+It is the front end scripts are in resources sub-directory.
+Everything in this directory is availible to view through the webserver so beware.
--gui is homepage.

-routes:
+**routes:**
--user_routes is where all http requests from a user are handled.
+user_routes is where all http requests from a user are handled.
--If websockets etc added in future, make a weboskcet routes file here to handle it all.

-xCompiler:
+**xCompiler:**
--David May's x compiler is here rebuilding written above.
--Also contains the old compiler if it is ever needed.
+David May's x compiler is here rebuilding written above.
+Also contains the old compiler if it is ever needed.
--sim2 and sim3 reside here

-xPrograms:
+**xPrograms:**
--All programs that can be chosen from the loadprogram page.
+Selection of example X programs that can be selected from the web UI

-serverV2:
-+-- build:
-    +-- binding.Makefile
-    +-- config.gypi
-    +-- gpioService.target.mk
-    +-- Makefile
-+-- Configure:
-    +-- api.js
-    +-- express.js
-    +-- queue.js
-+-- gpioConfig:
-    +-- build:
-        +-- config.gypi
-    +-- assembler.js
-    +-- compiler.js
-    +-- gpioService.js
-    +-- gpioService.cc
-    +-- myobject.h
-    +-- myobject.cc
-+-- node_modules:
-    +-- Too many to list.
-+-- public:
-    +-- resources:
-        +-- bootstrap.min.css
-        +-- bootstrap.min.js
-        +-- cookies.js
-        +-- jquery.js
-        +-- loadassemblyScript.js
-        +-- loadProgramScript.js
-        +-- scripts.js
-        +-- styles.css
-    +-- gui.html
-    +-- loadassembly.html
-    +-- loadprogram.html
-    +-- runinstruction.html
-+-- routes:
-    +-- user_routes.js
-+-- xCompiler:
-    +-- oldCompiler:
-        +-- Previous versions of compiler files.
-Kept in case of emergency +-- All compiler files
-    +-- sim2 and sim3 are git ignored
-+-- xPrograms:
-    +-- all x program files
-+-- .gitignore
-+-- binding.gyp
-+-- package.json
-+-- README.txt
-+-- server.js

 ## NPM modules
-sleep
+ * sleep
-bindings
+ * bindings
-express
+ * express
-node-gyp
+ * node-gyp
-hashmap
+ * hashmap